Document.no: Reception

 According to Klassekampen in 2014, "Document has been accused of releasing racist and xenophobic voices but is also praised for being a serious and fact-based site for Islamic criticism."
 Yvonne Rundberg Savosnick, the former chairman of the Norwegian Union of Jewish Students, mentioned the site in a 2009 feature with the student newspaper at the University of Oslo, Universitas, because of its "critical view of the Norwegian press," although she stated that she "rarely agreed with everything" on the website.
 Author and former Aschehoug editor Halvor Fosli has expressed support for many of the website's positions, and has been involved in some limited publishing cooperation.
 Elin Ørjasæter in 2013 wrote that the site includes "journalistic pearls and fresh revelations".
 Aftenposten columnist Bjørn Stærk in 2013 described Document.no as "one of Norway's most important media", and as "obligatory reading" for everyone wanting to follow the immigration-debate.
 Stærk claimed that the most controversial contents of the website "are the guest articles.
 Geert Wilders has had several articles.
 Julia Cæsar had an article about African immigrants' low intelligence.
 Critics use this as evidence that the editorial board of Document are racists and haters of Islam.
 At the same time there is nothing in the commentaries by the website's permanent writers, which indicate this".

 In 2011, Hans Rustad complained to the Professional Committee of the Press over an article in the local newspaper Eidsvoll Ullensaker Blad, which described Rustad as a chief exponent of the "brown goo", stating that "it does not matter what the spill call themselves, this is very similar to Nazism" and concluding that "we do not want Behring Breivik, Rustad and other nutjobs to set the agenda".
 The committee criticized the article, emphasizing that it mostly discouraged the use of the term "Nazi" when referring to individuals.

-Anders Giæver, a commentator writing for the Verdens Gang tabloid, criticized the investigation that led to Tolg's departure from Document.no in 2015 as a "Kafkaesque process" that followed "targeting" from online forums, Facebook groups, and RationalWiki.
+Anders Giæver, a commentator writing for the Verdens Gang tabloid, criticized the investigation that led to Tolg's resignation from her job in 2015 as a "Kafkaesque process" that followed "targeting" from online forums, Facebook groups, and RationalWiki.

+Following his admission to the Association of Norwegian Editors, Rustad has been criticised for increasingly promoting conspiracy theories, related to the 2020 United States presidential election, COVID-19 and the "deep state".